-Up to 4 in 5 people with PTSD also have other mental health problems; for example, depression, persistent anxiety, panic attacks, phobias, drug or alcohol abuse.
+Up to 4 in 5 people with PTSD also have other mental health problems - for example, depression, persistent anxiety, panic attacks, phobias, drug abuse or alcohol abuse.

 Having a mental health disorder before the trauma seems to increase your chance of developing PTSD.
 But also, having PTSD seems to increase your risk of developing other mental health disorders.

-You may need no treatment if your symptoms are mild, particularly if the trauma happened less than a month ago.
+You may need no treatment if your symptoms are mild, particularly if the trauma happened less than a month previously.
 However, if your symptoms are prolonged and moderate or severe, treatment can help you to adjust.
 If you have severe symptoms 2-4 weeks after the incident, you are likely to need treatment.